Kenyans react as Supreme Court clears William Ruto's pathway to presidency | DW | 06.09.2022

 "I extend a hand of brotherhood to all my competitors and to all their supporters," said Ruto.
 "We are not enemies, we are Kenyans."

 Ruto currently has the support of the majority of the parliament.
-After his swearing in, he will nominate individuals to be a part of his cabinet.
+After his swearing-in, he will nominate his cabinet.

 "We are looking into uplifting the majority of town dwellers in Kenya [so that they] have a place to call home," he said. "[We will create] employment for the majority of the youth who will be engaged in the creation of that space."